Interventions/2 is a series of avant-garde films by artist and activist, Yoko Ono. The films play in rooms throughout the Georgian House.

 The films include Cut Piece (1964/5), Eyeblink (1966), Freedom (1971), Fly (1970 directed by John Lennon and Yoko Ono) and Sky TV (1966/2019).

-Arising – a more recent work addressing the abuse of women will also feature within the exhibition.
+Arising – a more recent work addressing the abuse of women also features within the exhibition.
 It was first exhibited at the Venice Biennale in 2013.

 As part of the show, we invite visitors to write their personal wishes for peace and tie them to a tree branch.
 Wish Trees have been an integral part to many of Ono’s exhibitions around the world.